princegoyal65/epoch/README.md

 ## Data Acquisition
-Dataset is provided we have given califorina housing dataset which we have get from sklearn library
+we have used california housing dataset

 # Results and evaluation